 Coda: The City

 Spengler is pointing these things out for us.
 He may be making too broad generalisations sometimes.
 And he's too pessimistic.
-I for one don't think that all is lost.
+As intimated, I for one don't think that all is lost.
 Individuals, "aristocrats of the soul," can survive the decay by their erudition and willpower and thus become the leaders of a new era.
-That said, on the whole Spengler's work is truly enlightening.
-He learns us to see, to think in greater terms than the ”eternal development, eternal progress” of the liberal mind.
+That said, on the whole Spengler's work is rather enlightening, teaching us to see, to think in greater terms than the ”eternal development, eternal progress” of the liberal mind.
 After blossoming comes decay, after decay comes interregnum, and after interregnum comes a new dawn with a new birth.
 Exactly how the New West would appear he didn’t say, he believed that as westerners all our traits and characteristics would disappear and then a totally new culture would arise on top of the rubble.
 Spengler didn't sketch the next phase too clearly, adhering to the motto: ”It doesn’t pay a prophet to be too specific”, as Samuel Pepys said.
-To us who will live to see the fall of the West Spengler’s book, however, is a good companion, the educated man’s guide to the crumbling of the current civilization.
+To us who will live to see the transformation of the West Spengler’s book, however, is a good companion, the educated man’s guide to history at large.

 [Note: Oswald Spengler lived 1880-1936.]